GRAINS-Soybeans set for fourth weekly gain on China demand hopes

 Recent data showed that U.S. soybean meal exports were well on their way to new highs this season after a bad soybean harvest in top soymeal supplier Argentina earlier this year.

-Farmers in Argentina received 50-60 millimeters (2-2.4 inches) of rain on Thursday, providing relief to crops, the Rosario grains exchange said.
+Farmers in Argentina received 50-60 millimetres (2-2.4 inches) of rain on Thursday, providing relief to crops, the Rosario grains exchange said.

+In other crops, CBOT wheat Wv1 rose for the third consecutive session, up 0.2% to $5.65 a bushel.

 In wheat markets, the Buenos Aires grains exchange cut its forecast for Argentina's 2023/24 crop to 15.4 million metric tons from 16.2 million tons, citing adverse weather.